 Heater Size for a 5 Gallon Tank

-A 5 gallon tank typically needs a 25 to 50 watt heater.
-Small tanks like this are hard to heat well, because there’s so little water that even a slightly oversized heater can overshoot fast if the thermostat fails.
+Small tanks like this are hard to heat well, so little water that even a slightly oversized heater can overshoot fast if the thermostat fails.
 An adjustable, low-wattage heater made for small tanks is worth the extra cost over a generic one here.

 Heater Size for a 20 Gallon Tank

-For tanks over about 40–50 gallons, two smaller heaters placed at opposite ends of the tank are generally safer and more even than one large one.
-If either heater fails, the other keeps the tank from crashing while you notice and react, and splitting the wattage also helps avoid cold spots in a long or wide tank.
+For tanks over about 40–50 gallons, two smaller heaters at opposite ends are generally safer and more even than one large one, if either fails, the other keeps the tank from crashing, and splitting the wattage avoids cold spots.

 Fancy Guppy Temperature